KANENANLAIR/CyberSec21/Ansible/README.md

 install-elk.yml is the playbook and should be copied into /etc/ansible/ directory

 You would update the host file and add a group such as webserver or elk.
-On your play playbook you would input which group(machines) you would want to run the playbook on and then execute it.
+On your playbook you would input which group(machines) you would want to run the playbook on and then execute it.

 To navigate to check if your elk server is running goto http://[your.VM.IP]:5601/app/kibana